MrLoh/thesis-davidson/manuscript.md

 We have seen that Davidson argues at length for the anomalism of the mental --- mental events don't feature in strict laws and are thus irreducible to the physical.
 But we have also already seen that Davidson agrees with Turing that brains might act similarly to computers and that it should be generally possible to make thinking computers.
 In fact, Davidson rejects any cartesian mind body dualism.
 "The mental and the physical share *ontologies*, but not [...] classificatory concepts" [-@Davidson:1990ri, p.
 92].[^spinoza] Davidson labels this combination of ontological monism and agreement to the principle of the anomalism of the mental 'Anomalous Monism' in 'Mental Events' [-@Davidson:1970me], where he introduced this view.
 This view rests on the type-token-distinction: "each particular mental event [token] is identical with a particular physical event [token, but...] there are no strict psychophysical laws [...and therefore] no mental event type is a physical event type" [@Lepore:2009d, p.
-17].[^fodor]
+17].[^fodor] So while the behavior can be completely explained on a physical level, since mental events are identified with physical events which are governed by strict laws.
+The physical explanation or the understanding of the program does not offer any insights for a mental explanation since the physical event tokens don't fall under any mental types.
+"Knowing the program is enough to explain why the device produces the marks or sounds or pictures it does given an input described in similarly abstract terms.
+This knowledge does not touch on questions [...] of reference to the outside world" [@Davidson:1990ri, p.
+93].
+To make sense of the explanation by relating it to the world we need a mental level.

 > "Anomalous monism resembles materialism in its claim that all events are physical, but rejects the thesis [...] that mental phenomena can be given purely physical explanations. [...]
 Although the position I describe denies there are psychophysical laws, it is consistent with the view that mental characteristics are [...] dependent, or supervenient, on physical characteristics.
 Such supervenience might be taken to mean that [...] an object cannot alter in some mental respect without altering in some physical respect.
 Dependence or supervenience of this kind does not entail reducibility through law or definition" [@Davidson:1970me, p.
 214]